datasciencenw/datasciencenw.github.io/pages/about.md

 ### Fit

+We don't provide one-size-fits-all "solutions".
 We provide solutions *fit* to specific problems with unique goals, costs, and stakeholders.
 For this reason, all of our services begin with an intensive consultation where we map out the goals, priorities, costs, and stakeholders underlying each project.
-There is no one-size-fits-all solution.

 ### Open